How to Install Docker on AlmaLinux 8 / Rocky Linux 8

-Docker is a popular open-source platform for developing, deploying, running, and shipping applications using containers.
-They are similar to virtual machines and aid in separating applications from the system.
+Docker is a popular open-source platform for developing, deploying, running, and shipping container applications.
+They are similar to virtual machines and help separate applications from the underlying system.

-If you’ve just installed AlmaLinux or Rocky Linux, you might be wondering how to get Docker up and running since RHEL doesnโt offer native support for Docker.
+If you’ve just installed AlmaLinux 8 or Rocky Linux 8, you might be wondering how to get Docker up and running since RHEL doesn’t offer native support for Docker.

-It probably seems strange to you and if you ask yourself, is there a reason for this, the answer is, yes, there is?
-Red Hat offers support for its product, Podman, an alternative to Docker.
+It probably seems strange to you, and if you ask yourself if there is a reason for this, the answer is yes, there is.
+Red Hat supports its product, Podman, an alternative to Docker.

 So without further ado, let me show you how to install Docker on AlmaLinux or Rocky Linux and get started with installing containerized software.